MoE-Based Learned Inertial Odometry for Bicycle Localization: Proposed Framework

+The goal of this work is to achieve accurate and efficient three-dimensional bicycle localization using low-cost inertial sensors.
+The proposed framework is organized into four sequential stages: data collection, data processing, neural network training and filter inference.
+The first two stages constitute the offline data preparation pipeline, which produces the training-ready dataset, while the latter two stages form the learning and inference pipeline that delivers the final state estimates.

+\textbf{Data Collection:} Cycling data are collected using a self-developed smartphone application that accesses the built-in IMU, GNSS, magnetometer, and Wi-Fi sensors.
+During each session, as illustrated in Fig.~\ref{fig:device}, the smartphone is securely mounted on the bicycle handlebar using a phone holder, and the application continuously records multi-modal sensor streams throughout the experiment.
+To ensure the diversity of motion patterns and sensor characteristics, the data are acquired by multiple participants riding different types of bicycles over various road conditions.

+\textbf{Data Processing:} The collected raw data are subsequently processed into training-ready samples.
+Sensor streams from different modalities are first temporally aligned through interpolation to a unified time base.
+A GNSS/INS global pose graph optimization is then performed by jointly modeling IMU pre-integration factors and GNSS position factors, which provides smoothed trajectories and per-epoch ground-truth velocities.
+These optimized estimates serve as the supervisory signals for neural network training.

-The MoE model takes a sequence of IMU measurements and orientation for velocity estimation.
-Specifically, based on the IMU measurements in the body frame and the orientation provided by the filter, the MoE model estimates the three-dimensional body-frame velocity at the end moment of the window along with the associated covariance matrix.
-The MoE model performs inference every 0.1 seconds, using a two-second sequence of IMU measurements and orientation as input.
+\textbf{Neural Network Training:} A lightweight inertial odometry network based on the Mixture of Experts (MoE) is trained offline on the processed dataset.
+The network takes a sequence of IMU measurements and orientation in the body frame as input, and predicts the three-dimensional body-frame velocity at the end of the window together with the associated covariance matrix.
+The MoE design allows the network to capture diverse cycling motion patterns while maintaining a low computational cost.

+\textbf{Filter Inference:} At inference time, as illustrated in Fig.~\ref{fig:filter_inference}, an error-state Extended Kalman Filter (EKF) tightly couples raw IMU measurements with the velocity predictions of the MoE network, which are produced every 0.1 seconds.
+Specifically, the filter performs mechanization using raw IMU data to obtain prior estimates of orientation, velocity, and position, and then applies measurement updates using the MoE output to jointly estimate orientation, velocity, position, and IMU biases.

-In the proposed system, the IMU measurements are utilized in two distinct ways.
-First, within the filter, raw IMU measurements are employed for the IMU mechanization to obtain prior estimates of orientation, velocity, and position.
-Second, IMU measurements combined with orientation are input to the MoE model to produce velocity estimates with covariance, which serve as measurement updates for the filter.
-The latter essentially treats IMU measurements as motion indices, mapping IMU–orientation sequences to velocity through the learned correlations within the MoE model.
-This design avoids redundant use of IMU data.
+Within this pipeline, the IMU measurements are utilized in two complementary ways.
+First, they drive the IMU mechanization inside the filter to produce prior state estimates.
+Second, together with the orientation provided by the filter, they are fed into the MoE network, which essentially treats IMU measurements as motion indices and maps IMU--orientation sequences to velocity through the learned correlations.
+This design avoids redundant use of the same signal while exploiting both the instantaneous dynamics captured by raw IMU data and the motion patterns learned from historical observations.